grey-cat-1908/website/content/blog/1d-collisions/index.md

 Consider two particles, designated as particles `1` and `2`, with respective masses $m_1$ and $m_2$.
 Before the collision, the velocities of particles 1 and 2 are $v_1$ and $v_2$, respectively.
 After the collision, the velocities of particles 1 and 2 are $v_1'$ and $v_2'$, respectively.

 In any collision, momentum is conserved.
-An elastic collision is an collision, as a result of which the total kinetic energy of the colliding particles is conserved.
+A collision between to particles is said to be elastic if it involves no change in their internal state.
+Accordingly, when the law of conservation of energy is applied to such a collision, the internal energy of the particles may be neglected.[^2]

 The conservation of momentum before and after the collision is expressed by the following equation: